Let’s Connect on LinkedIn

 By January 1st, I felt rejuvenated and ready to search for a new job actively.
 I was determined to find a role that matched my values and provided a supportive, mindful environment.
 For every position I applied for, I read online reviews about employers, asked crucial questions, and even reached out to people on LinkedIn to understand why they left their positions.
 Remember, while employers check our references, we also have every right to ask about them.
 Do it without hesitation; speak to their previous employees!

 In a challenging job market, it’s essential to recognize what everyone deserves: a mentally stable environment, a positive company culture, and great leadership.
 During my job search, I encountered several red flags like ageism, toxicity, and insecurity in executives that I will be working with.
 I saw some interesting organizational charts, including one company with a CEO and 16 VPs, indicating high-level micromanagement.
 I received offers that lacked professionalism, including an interview where I was asked to move back to Boston with a very unprofessional offer.
 I turned down two jobs in motorsport because they no longer aligned with my interests, and although I was excited about a few media positions, they ended interestingly unprofessionally.
-I will write about them, without giving company names.
-I am telling you that some employers need to understand what is happening in their hiring process, from big global brands to local companies.
+It is clear that some employers must understand what is happening in their hiring process from big global brands to local companies.
 Indeed, some people develop a God Complex, especially when they hold the power to make decisions.
 (We will publish a research-backed article about this next week.)
 These experiences reinforced my commitment to finding a workplace where I could thrive without compromising my values and well-being.
-Because that was the first thing on my list.
-If I am well, my family will be well.
+Because that was the first thing on my list, my family will be well if I am well.
 And I am telling you, money is not enough to feel well.

 The Power of Manifestation